OlgaCarvalho/beautiful-jekyll/_posts/2022-06-25-cyberdefenders-cybercorp2-part2.md

    $input.Close()
    [byte[]] $PEBytes = $output.ToArray()														# PE bytes as an array
    ```
 2. In following lines we can see several invocations to Win32 API, done via the `Add-type` cmdlet.
 When `Add-Type` is used to compile C#, code forensic artifacts can be found on disk, usually in a `temp` folder.
-For istance,
+For instance,
    ![image-20220519171912329](/assets/img/image-20220519171912329.png)
 3. In the last lines of the script [[7/7]](#77) we can see a reference to a variable named `$spawnTo`.
 Knowing from the question phrasing that this script *spawned* a legitimate process, it is worth to investigate further - Indeed it looks like the legitimate process `dwm.exe` is the one we are looking for (see commented lines below).
 ```powershell